JoshBradshaw/joshbradshaw.github.io/_posts/2015-05-19-abp-triggering-system.markdown

 #### The design

-I designed and built the device during my co-op term, and by the end of the term I had tested it successfully twice in a surgical setting.
+I designed and built and extensively tested the device over the course of one four month co-op term.
 It is currently being used in a series of experiments at SickKids, and the design has been open-sourced so that other researchers can adapt it for their own experiments.

 Resources: